 Home insurance for people with convictions

-If you’re one of the more than 11 million people in the UK who have a criminal record, arranging home insurance may be a bit more complicated.
+If you’re one of the more than 12 million people in the UK with a criminal record, arranging home insurance may be a bit more complicated.

 Get the lowdown on the challenges of finding home insurance with criminal convictions.
 Find out what you need to declare and how we can help you compare your options.

-If you’re one of the more than 11 million people in the UK who have a criminal record, arranging home insurance may be a bit more complicated.
+If you’re one of the more than 12 million people in the UK with a criminal record, arranging home insurance may be a bit more complicated.

 Get the lowdown on the challenges of finding home insurance with criminal convictions.
 Find out what you need to declare and how we can help you compare your options.